 Preheat the oven to 375 degrees.

-Then whisk in the wet ingredients up to the honey.
+- Then whisk in the wet ingredients up to the pizza sauce.

-Stir the batter and divide among the mini-muffin cups.
-Bake 15-20minutes, or until puffed and golden.
+- Stir the batter and divide among the mini-muffin cups.
+Bake 15-20minutes, or until knife comes out clean.
 Eat plain or use pizza sauce for dipping!